akelley/Bamazon/README.md

 	❯ View Products Sales by Department
 	  Create New Department

-The **View Products Sales by Department** option allows the user to view total profit per department (total sales minus overhead costs).
+The **View Products Sales by Department** option allows the user to view total profits per department (total accumulated sales minus overhead costs).

 The **Create New Department** option allows the user to create a new department to place items into, along with the department's overhead costs.